 All the materials used in the above table setting were handmade, from the Dollar Store, and Walmart.
 The teacup and napkin are hand-me-downs.

-These little easels as I call them - can not only hold a sign or a place-card, but:
+These little easels as I call them – can not only hold a sign or become place card holders, but:

 a favorite photo